top of page

 A heatwave, like the one we’re currently experiencing in the UK, can be dangerous for our dogs.
 They’re not used to the level of heat and don’t have time to acclimatise.
 Here are some tips to ensure your dogs stay cool and avoid heatstroke.

-Dog stood on beach with feet in the sea on sunny day
+A golden retriever stood on beach with feet in the sea on sunny day

 1. Change when and how you walk